mindnektar/apollo-augmented-hooks/CACHING.md

 ```

 1. We import `useMutation` from `apollo-augmented-hooks`, not from `@apollo/client`.
-1. We don't need `gql` to transform the graphql string into an abstract syntax tree - this is done internally by `useMutation`.
+1. We don't need `gql` to transform the graphql string into an abstract syntax tree - this is done internally by `useMutation` (though you can still manually wrap the string in `gql`, if you wish).
 1. `useMutation` doesn't return a tuple, the first element of which is the mutate function - instead, it only returns the mutate function (so you can omit the brackets).
 1. Rather than passing an `update` function to the mutate call, you pass a `modifiers` array.